 South Arts encourages applicants to contact us with questions more than 48 hours before the application deadline.

-• Application
+- Application

-• Proof of government status (if applicable)
+- Proof of government status (if applicable)

-• Documentation of applicant’s programming/services and organizational history
+- Documentation of applicant’s programming/services and organizational history

-• Information about the conference, workshop, training, event, or activity.
+- Information about the conference, workshop, training, event, or activity

-• Support document such as the registration form, invitation to visit/participate, or training agreement/contract.
+- Support document such as the registration form, invitation to visit/participate, or training agreement/contract

 All grant applications must be submitted online using our grants management system (Salesforce).
 We recommend that you visit the site early to create your account and become familiar with the system.
 Complete your application and upload the required materials as detailed above.
-Applicants will be notified of funding decisions by email within 12 weeks of the deadline.
+Applicants will be notified of funding decisions by email within four weeks of the application submission.
 When you begin using our grants portal, please check your “Spam” or “Junk” folders and filters to be sure you can receive emails from grants@southarts.org.
 For assistance, contact Nikki Estes at 404-874-7244 x816.

 South Arts strictly adheres to deadlines and will NOT accept late or incomplete applications.
 Deadlines are not extended due to inclement weather.
 Grantees will be required to adhere to grant requirements based on the grant program and program source of funds as set forth in the grantee's award letter and/or contract.
 These can include, but are not limited to, Contract Terms of Agreement, Assurance of Compliance, and Federal Suspension and Debarment Requirements.